Spencer Paysinger

-Spencer Paysinger (born June 28, 1988) is a former American football linebacker.
+Spencer Paysinger (born June 28, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Oregon Ducks.
 He was signed by the New York Giants as an undrafted free agent in 2011.
-He played until 2017, and in 2018 became a co-producer and actor on the television series All American, based on the story of his life.
+He played until 2017, and in 2018 became a co-producer and actor on the television series All American, inspired by the story of his life.

 Early life and college

 Spencer Paysinger grew up in South Los Angeles, and attended Beverly Hills High School.
 He then was made the captain of the football team as a linebacker.
-He played college football at Oregon.
+He played college football for the Oregon Ducks.
 In his last year playing as a senior on the team, Paysinger was the captain and team leader.

 His uncle, Carter Paysinger, was the head football coach at BHHS from 1990 to 2009.
 His father, Donald Paysinger, worked with BHHS as an assistant or head coach for nearly 32 years until 2013.

 Professional career

 New York Giants

-After not getting selected in the 2011 NFL Draft, Paysinger signed with the New York Giants as an undrafted free agent.
+After not getting selected in the 2011 NFL draft, Paysinger signed with the New York Giants as an undrafted free agent.
 As a rookie Paysinger did not get much playing time.
 In 15 games he racked up 12 tackles.
 He was a part of the Super Bowl XLVI winning team.
-In the next three seasons with the New York Giants, he racked up 104 tackles in 47 games.
-In the 2014 season he was able to get to the quarterback for the first time mustering up his first and only NFL career sack.
+In the next three seasons with the Giants, he racked up 104 tackles in 47 games.
+In the 2014 season, he got his first and only NFL career sack.

 Miami Dolphins

 Paysinger signed a one-year contract with the Miami Dolphins on April 2, 2015.
 He was re-signed by the Dolphins on March 31, 2016.
-In these two seasons with the Miami Dolphins Paysinger went for a total of 57 tackles.

 New York Jets

 On June 9, 2017, Paysinger was signed by the New York Jets.
-Before he could get any playing time with the team in the regular season, he was released on September 1, 2017.
+He was released on September 1, 2017 before the season started.